-Real property is appraised at fair market value each year; however assessment limitations cap annual increases on a property's assessed value used for taxes.
+Real property is appraised at fair market value each year; however assessment limitations cap annual increases on a property's assessed value.
 The "deferred value" is the amount of property value not taxed as a result of the limitation.

-"Save Our Homes"\ Cap Rate History
+"Save Our Homes" Cap Rate History